peterhinch/micropython-async/TUTORIAL.md

 this.

 The demo program `iorw.py` illustrates a complete example.
-Note that, at the time of writing there is a bug in `uasyncio` which prevents this from woking.
+Note that, at the time of writing there is a bug in `uasyncio` which prevents this from working.
 See [this GitHub thread](https://github.com/micropython/micropython/pull/3836#issuecomment-397317408).
 There are two solutions.
 A workround is to write two separate drivers, one read-only and the other write-only.
 Alternatively the